ECG Pointers: TCA Overdose

 It’s a busy morning shift and you get called into a patient’s room who is actively seizing.
 On your way in, the nurse tells you that she has a history of pseudoseizures and warns you not to be fooled.
 When you walk in the room, a tech hands you this ECG:

-There is sinus tachycardia with a rate of about 110.
-The QRS duration is prolonged (140ms).
-There is a wide terminal R wave in lead aVR.
+There is prolonged QRS duration and a wide terminal R wave in lead aVR.

 After glancing at the ECG, you look at your patient.
 She has recovered from her seizure and is sitting comfortably in bed.
 Her mom says that she has just increased antidepressant, Amitriptyline.
 When you ask to see the bottle, you realize it’s half empty and she had picked it up 5 days ago.
 Your patient has been taking about 10 pills a day for the past 5 days!